dsimmons87/OpenRA-Resources-Dev/README.md

 3. If you are using any engines that use "mono" (pre 2021), uncomment the relevant lines from the Dockerfile to install mono on the python docker image.

-4. Copy settings.py.example from the root folder into the src/openra directory, also renaming it to settings.py and update src/requirements.txt so that psycopg2 is set to version 2.8.
+4. Copy settings.py.example from the root folder into the src/openra directory, also renaming it to settings.py and update src/requirements.txt as follows:

+PyYAML==3.13
+requests==2.14.2

 5. Open a terminal and run the following command from the root of the project directory to bring up the docker containers: